Your identity, Your voice, and Your experiences.

 We know many degree apprenticeship feel a strong sense of pride in what they do, but we also know it can be easy to feel disconnected when most of your learning happens off-campus.

-We’re building new ways for your voice to be heard loud and clear, by people who understand your unique experience, students who aren’t always physically on campus.
+We built new ways for your voice to be heard loud and clear, by people who understand your unique experience, students who aren’t always physically on campus.

 Representation that works around your placements, not the other way round

-Maths Local Representation
+Maths Representation

 Student voices in your department, your way